Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Abstract

 \section{Abstract}

-Let $(M, \omega)$ be a $6$-dimensional closed symplectic manifold with a symplectic $S^1$-action with $M^{S^1} \neq \emptyset$ and $\textrm{dim} M^{S^1} \leq 2$.
+Let $(M, \omega)$ be a $6$-dimensional closed symplectic manifold with a symplectic $S^1$-action with $M^{S^1} \neq \emptyset$ and $\dim M^{S^1} \leq 2$.
 Assume that $\omega$ is integral with a generalized moment map $\mu$.
-We first prove that the action is Hamiltonian if and only if $b_2^+(M_{red})=1$, where $M_{red}$ is the reduced space with respect to $\mu$.
-It means that if the action is non-Hamiltonian, then $b_2^+(M_{red}) \geq 2$.
+We first prove that the action is Hamiltonian if and only if $b_2^+(M_{\red})=1$, where $M_{\red}$ is any reduced space with respect to $\mu$.
+It means that if the action is non-Hamiltonian, then $b_2^+(M_{\red}) \geq 2$.
 Secondly, we focus on the case when the action is semifree and Hamiltonian.
 We prove that if $M^{S^1}$ consists of surfaces, then the number $k$ of fixed surfaces with positive genera is at most four.
 In particular, if the extremal fixed surfaces are spheres, then $k$ is at most one.
-Finally, we prove that $k \neq 2$ and we construct some examples of 6-dimensional semifree Hamiltonian $S^1$-manifold such that $M^{S^1}$ contains $k$ surfaces of positive genera for $k = 0,1,3$ and $4$.
+Finally, we prove that $k \neq 2$ and we construct some examples of 6-dimensional semifree Hamiltonian $S^1$-manifolds such that $M^{S^1}$ contains $k$ surfaces of positive genera for $k = 0$ and $4$.
+Examples with $k=1$ and $3$ were given in \cite{L2}.